jolaleye/horizon-theme-vscode/README.md

 ```

 ### Tag brackets
-If you prefer light gray brackets around HTML tags you can add the following to your editor's settings...
+To customize the color of brackets `<>` around HTML tags, add the following to your settings...
 ```
 "editor.tokenColorCustomizations": {
   "textMateRules": [